Introduction

 Alternative: Spring Modulith

-The Gradle multi-module approach provides the strongest guarantees, but it's not the only option.
-Spring Modulith offers a lighter-weight alternative that uses package structure and test-time verification instead of separate build modules.
+The Gradle multi-module approach provides the strongest guarantees, but Spring Modulith offers a lighter-weight alternative using package structure and test-time verification.

-Spring Modulith treats each top-level package under your main application package as a module.
-Public classes directly in a module's package are its API; anything in subpackages is considered internal:
+Spring Modulith treats each top-level package as a module.
+Classes directly in a module's package are its API; anything in subpackages is internal:

 com.example.app/